Wednesday, November 28, 2012

 “The Iroquois Constitution” Parker pg 28-29

-What tone do the authors have in respect to nature?
-How do the stories reflect their heritage, traditions, attitudes and beliefs?
-How can you tell (use information from the text)?
-How do these creation stories differ from/relate to the Biblical creation story.
+do the stories reflect their heritage, traditions, attitudes and beliefs?
+How can you tell (use information from the

 Unit 1